EXPLAINER: R. Kelly acquitted on rigging trial. Why?

 Prosecutors said it did.

-Jane and her parents said they lied to a grand jury in the early 2000s about Kelly’s sexual abuse, and they didn’t testify at the 2008 trial.
+Jane and her parents lied to a grand jury in the early 2000s about Kelly’s sexual abuse and they didn’t testify at the 2008 trial.
 Jurors at that trial said they had no choice but to acquit Kelly because the victim did not testify.

 “That jury was scammed.
 They were scammed by Robert Kelly and his fixers,” prosecutor Jeannice Appenteng told jurors this week, using Kelly’s given first name.